ngageoint/mgrs-android/README.md

 ### About ###

 [MGRS Android](http://ngageoint.github.io/mgrs-android/) is an Android library providing Military Grid Reference System functionality, a geocoordinate standard used by NATO militaries for locating points on Earth.
+[MGRS App](https://github.com/ngageoint/mgrs-android/tree/develop/app) is a map implementation utilizing this library.

 ### Usage ###